-1. The number of teams to qualify for any playoff series will be 50% or 50% +1 of the size of the league.
-Please see chart for reference.

-\\ Note that in extreme circumstances, the IM Office reserves the right to reduce the number of playoff teams in order to complete a season within a reasonable time period.
+- 1. The minimum number of teams to qualify for any playoff series will be 50% or 50% +1 of the size of the league.
+Please see chart for reference. - Note that in rare circumstances, the intramural office reserves the right to reduce the number of playoff teams in order to complete a season within a reasonable time period.

-Size of League # of Teams Advancing
+Size of League # of Teams Advancing Size of League # of Teams Advancing

-4 3
+4 3 6

-5 4
+5 4 12 6

-6 4

-7 4

-8 4

-9 6

-10 6